tesla33io/ft_transcendence/README.md

 //websocket messaging struckt
 {
-	"event": string ,//for example "error" or "gameUpadate" etc "type": string ,//for example on game update "paddleMove" or "scoreUpdate" etc "data": any //json object with all needed data for the event and type }
+	"event": string ,//for example "error" or "gameUpdate" etc "type": string ,//for example on game update "paddleMove" or "scoreUpdate" etc "data": any //json object with all needed data for the event and type }